Last updated on May 2nd, 2023

 When you get to the top, which is near the Hotel Cota, there is a walking path to the gondola station.
 And, there is a La Ceaunu’ restaurant with panoramic views if you want to stop for a drink or snack.

 A beautiful quiet orthodox monastery at the foot of the massif.
 Stopping here won’t take a lot of time and even if you are not religious, you’ll still appreciate the scenery and serenity.

-It is built on the hill and offers breathtaking views.
-There is a garden on the grounds, bird yard, church with beautiful paintings and mountain in the background.
+There is a garden on the grounds, bird yard, church with beautiful paintings and a mountain in the background.

 You shouldn’t miss this place.
 Come here for the environment, views, relaxation, to gather your thoughts and take Instagram worthy pictures.
 Even if you decide to stay overnight, there is a guest house with rooms for rent.
 For more details, check the monastery’s website.